ijisol/yazlite/README.md

 the provided `buffer` parameter would need to exceed `0xfffffffe` in length.
 Alternatively, the `buffer` parameter might not exceed `0xfffffffe` in length, but zlib compression fails to compress the buffer and actually inflates the data to more than `0xfffffffe` in length.
-Both of these scenarios are not allowed by yazl, and those are enforced by a size limit on the `buffer` parameter.
+Both of these scenarios are not allowed by yazl.

 According to [this zlib documentation](http://www.zlib.net/zlib_tech.html), the worst case compression results in "an expansion of at most 13.5%, plus eleven bytes".
-Furthermore, some configurations of Node.js impose a size limit of `0x3fffffff` on every `Buffer` object.
-Running this size through the worst case compression of zlib still produces a size less than `0xfffffffe` bytes,

-Therefore, yazl enforces that the provided `buffer` parameter must be at most `0x3fffffff` bytes long.

 #### addEmptyDirectory(metadataPath, [options])